DanialArab/Multimodal-RAG-Application/README.md

 <a name="9"></a>
 ### Retrieval & Answer Generation
-On receiving a query (e.g., “summarize the abstract”):
+Here are the steps to retrieve the answer:

-Generates an embedding for the query.
+- First, the embedding for the query needs to be generated,

-Retrieves top-k most similar elements using the FAISS index.
+- then the top-k most similar elements using the FAISS index will be retrieved

-Feeds the retrieved context into LLaMA via ollama for generation.
+- the, the retrieved context is fed into LLamA via Ollama for generation.

 Displays the final answer to the user.